Sign In

 How Does ssh-agent Work?

 ssh-agent acts as a background process that stores your private keys and offers them to SSH clients when authentication is required.
-It caches the passphrase-unlocked private keys in memory so that you don’t have to re-enter the passphrase each time you connect to a server.
+It caches the passphrase-unlocked private keys in memory so that you don’t have to re-enter the passphrase each time you connect to a cloud server.
 The agent manages a secure channel between SSH clients and the private keys, ensuring that the private key itself never leaves the local machine.

 Setting Up ssh-agent on Linux/MacOS